airplanemodes/airdocs-python/built-in-functions/abs.md

 ```

 ## Examples
-Passing an integer and a floating point number as an argument:
+An integer and a floating point number as arguments:
 ```python
 abs(-10) # 10
 abs(-2.5) # 2.5
 ```

-Passing a variable:
+A variable as an argument:
 ```python
 x = -80
 abs(x) # 80